VOLUNTEERING with Friends of Literacy.

 4. I've never been a tutor before.
 Is that ok?

 Absolutely!
 All it takes to be a good tutor is time and a willingness to help (along with meeting our basic requirements).
-Our students benefit greatly from the sense that someone is helping them by learning along side them.
-If you care about people and want to help, then we want you!
+Our students benefit greatly from knowing that you are learning alongside them.
+If you care about people and are looking for meaningful volunteer work, we want you!

 5. Will I have to tutor anyone in subject areas in which I do not feel confident?